nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `/list` followed by `/delete 2` deletes the 2nd application in the list.
 * `/find Google` followed by `/delete 1` deletes the 1st application in the results of the `/find` command.
-* `/list` followed by `/delete 4` when you only have 3 internship applications returns `The internship application index provided is invalid`.
+* `/list` followed by `/delete 4` when you only have 3 internship applications returns an error message.

 <p>Before and after images of the first example</p>
 <div style="display: flex;">